 - a.
-Permanent removal from the University.
-An expelled student will be permanently removed from enrollment and permanently prohibited from entering any University premises. - b.
+Permanent removal from UNT Dallas.
+An expelled student will be permanently removed from enrollment and permanently prohibited from entering any UNT Dallas premises. - b.
 Good conduct standing is permanently removed. - c.
 Becomes a permanent conduct record. - d.
-May be reviewed by the Committee. e.
+May be reviewed by the Committee. - e.
 Sanctions cannot be applied to student groups. - 7.
-University Withdrawal: A student may be administratively withdrawn from a class, a course, or all courses.
-A withdrawn student may also be prohibited from entering University premises and barred from re-enrollment until specific conditions are met.
-Reasons for University withdrawal include, but are not limited to: - a.
-To prevent the disruption of the education process.
+UNT Dallas Withdrawal: A student may be administratively withdrawn from a class, a course, or all courses.
+A withdrawn student may also be prohibited from entering UNT Dallas premises and barred from re-enrollment until specific conditions are met.
+Reasons for UNT Dallas withdrawal include, but are not limited to: - a.
+To prevent the disruption of the education process. - b.
+The student failed to respond to an official summons from UNT Dallas official. - c.
+The student has been suspended or expelled from UNT Dallas.

-- b.
-The student failed to respond to an official summons from a university official. - c.
-The student has been suspended or expelled from the University. - 8.
-Immediate Suspension: Immediate removal from all or part of the University premises while the conduct process is pending when a violation reasonably indicates that the student's continued presence poses a substantial or immediate danger to the health, safety, or welfare of any member of the University community or to the University premises. - 9.
+- 8. Immediate Suspension: Immediate removal from all or part of UNT Dallas premises while the conduct process is pending when a violation reasonably indicates that the student's continued presence poses a substantial or immediate danger to the health, safety, or welfare of any member of UNT Dallas community or to UNT Dallas premises. - 9.
 Immediate Suspension of Student Group The group will cease all activities, meetings, programs, and representation as a group while an investigation is in progress by UNT Dallas.
-A student group can be immediately suspended for posing a substantial or immediate danger to the health, safety, or welfare of any member of the University community or to the University premises.
+A student group can be immediately suspended for posing a substantial or immediate danger to the health, safety, or welfare of any member of UNT Dallas community or to UNT Dallas premises.

-Employees: The unlawful use, possession, or distribution of drugs or alcohol, or engaging in conduct prohibited by university policy regarding the manufacture, sale, possession, distribution, or use of alcohol or illegal drugs will result in penalties that range from mandatory counseling to dismissal.
-Continued employment/re-employment may also be contingent upon participation in or successful completion of university approved drug/alcohol counseling and rehabilitation programs.
+Employees: The unlawful use, possession, or distribution of drugs or alcohol, or engaging in conduct prohibited by UNT Dallas policy regarding the manufacture, sale, possession, distribution, or use of alcohol or illegal drugs will result in penalties that range from mandatory counseling to dismissal.
+Continued employment/re-employment may also be contingent upon participation in or successful completion of UNT Dallas approved drug/alcohol counseling and rehabilitation programs.

-The use or possession of alcohol or drugs by an employee on university premises (except as authorized by the university) is defined as misconduct by the University of North Texas System's "Policies and Procedures for Discipline and Dismissal of Employees."
-The unlawful use, possession, or distribution of illicit drugs or alcohol by an employee is prohibited by the University of North Texas System's "Policy on Drugs and Alcohol."
+The use or possession of alcohol or drugs by an employee on UNT Dallas premises (except as authorized by UNT Dallas) is defined as misconduct by UNT Dallas "Policies and Procedures for Discipline and Dismissal of Employees."
+The unlawful use, possession, or distribution of illicit drugs or alcohol by an employee is prohibited by UNT Dallas "Policy on Drugs and Alcohol."

-Individual students, employees and organizations violating university policies or engaging in conduct that is prohibited by state, federal, or local law are subject to discipline under the provisions of campus policies, as applicable.
-In addition, university officials may refer any evidence of illegal activities to the proper local, state, or federal authorities for review and potential prosecution.
+Individual students, employees and organizations violating UNT Dallas policies or engaging in conduct that is prohibited by state, federal, or local law are subject to discipline under the provisions of campus policies, as applicable.
+In addition, UNT Dallas officials may refer any evidence of illegal activities to the proper local, state, or federal authorities for review and potential prosecution.